damon-mcs/api-samples/README.md

 ```

 ## Feedback
 If you have a problem with the code or documentation, please leave an issue on the [Issue Page](https://github.com/mcs-exchange/api-samples/issues).
-We will give you feedback as soon as possible.
+We will reply as soon as possible.